sunrise and bright clouds

 Many crowds of people were following Jesus when He came down from the mountain, but God arranged for this leper to have one-to-One audience with Him.
 This leper believed that Jesus had the power to heal him.
 His only question was whether or not Jesus would be willing to heal him.
 Perhaps he had said to himself, “How could anyone like Jesus be willing to help someone as disgusting as I am?”
 But Jesus demonstrated His willingness in the most effective way possible: He reached out His hand and touched this man who was covered with sores.
 And He said, “I will; be thou clean.”
 The leper was immediately healed.

 Leprosy is the only disease or sickness in the New Testament for which healing is called “cleansing.”
 According to Leviticus 13:45-46, a leper was to live alone outside the camp of Israel and to warn people about his disease by crying out, “Unclean!
 Unclean!”
-It seems that leprosy symbolized sin in the Bible.
+It seems that in the Bible, leprosy symbolized sin.

 Leviticus 5:3 says that if a person touch the uncleanness of man, whatsoever uncleanness it be that a man shall be defiled withal…then he shall be guilty.
 But Jesus reached out and touched this man that the Mosaic Law declared to be unclean.
 Was that wrong?
 In the Sermon on the Mount and throughout the book of Matthew, Jesus emphasizes that it is the intent of the Law that is the issue.
 The intent of the Law was to teach a separation between holy and unholy, not to hinder mercy or healing.